Our favorite Android apps for planning a holiday, checking the weather and getting around without getting lost.

 The clock is the main feature though and it’s a genuinely useful and different twist on weather forecasts.

-The only downside is that after a two-week free trial you have to either put up with ads or pay a subscription, which will cost you $3.99/£3.69 per year.
+The only downside is that after a two-week free trial of the Android app, you have to either put up with ads or pay a subscription, which will cost you $3.99/£3.69 per year.
 We'd have preferred to see a one-off payment option, but if you use the app regularly it should be worth the outlay.

 Fog of World